appsmithorg/appsmith-docs/framework-reference/show-modal.md

 ![Click to expand](../.gitbook/assets/showmodal.gif)

-{% hint style="success" %}
-Remember to create a new modal before calling this action
+> Remember to create a new modal before calling this action
-{% endhint %}

 ## Signature